Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 When you take a look at Boston and Montreal, both of these port towns have plenty of history to keep the locals entertained, with large Irish populations and European-style streets.

-The climate in Boston is more humid and subtropical, compared to a warm summer continental/hemiboreal climate in Montreal with no dry season.
+The Boston climate is more humid and subtropical, compared to a warm summer continental/hemiboreal climate in Montreal with no dry season.
 Average monthly temperatures range about 10 degrees Fahrenheit less in Boston, as well.

 Pittsburgh vs. Hamilton